hymkor/smake/README.md

 SMake (Make by S-expression)
 ============================

-SMake is the build tool like make(UNIX) whose Makefile is written with S-expression.
+SMake is the build tool like MAKE(UNIX) whose Makefile is written with S-expression.

 [Makefile.lsp](./Makefile.lsp):